Cities have been trying to fine-tune these systems to alleviate the issues, but without major changes, the scope is limited.

 A key element is unmanned traffic management (UTM).
 For almost two years, the Altiscope project in A³ has been working with regulators and key stakeholders to define a clear picture of the future of traffic management, publishing the Airbus UTM roadmap called Blueprint for the Sky and becoming a Federal Aviation Administration Low Altitude Authorization and Notification Capability (LAANC) certified service provider.
 In December 2018, the Altiscope team transitioned from A³ into the UAM unit to form Airbus UTM.

 “This vision laid out by Blueprint will guide our work for years to come,” says del Pozo.
+“Our team is carrying out projects across the public and private sector, and evaluating, for example, how all these different types of flying vehicles might interact sharing the same airspace.”

 Airbus isn’t the only company looking to tap into the potential of urban air mobility.
 Joerg Mueller says there are now more than 100 different electric VTOL vehicles under development by ambitious start-ups and established global names.